-UUsually, the student chooses a topic on his / her own and proposes the topic to a potential supervisor within the institute.
+Usually, the student chooses a topic on his / her own and proposes the topic to a potential supervisor within the institute.
 An overview of the institute’s research areas can be found here.

 You are still looking for a topic?

 If you fulfil all formal requirements (see above), but do not yet have a specific idea for a topic, feel free to look at our list of possible research topics here, which is updated in line with our current occupancy rate.
 To apply for a bachelor’s thesis in one of these fields, please specify and propose a potential research question you would like to address.
-You may also have a look at our current research projects and announcements.

 As soon as you have chosen a topic and - ideally - already formulated a research question, please fill out the application and submit it to email@example.com (Subject: Application bachelor's thesis).